Best Titleist Irons 2023

 Low spin a concern for low spin or speed players

-The T350 continues to be Titleist’s main game improvement iron offering and, in terms of design, this brand new iron benefits from split tungsten weighting like the T100, T150 and T200 for the very first time, making this a more forgiving prospect versus the T300.
+The T350 continues to be Titleist’s main game improvement iron offering and, in terms of design, this iron benefits from split tungsten weighting like the T100, T150 and T200 for the very first time, making this a more forgiving prospect versus the T300.
 The Max Impact technology also sits a little higher and, coupled with the dual taper forged face, should feel more solid and stable over the previous iteration.

 (Image credit: Future)